jim0112/FinTech-Hw2/README.md

 ### Bonus
 The Arbitrage.py already outputs the most profitable path among all possible swap paths (the path in problem 1).
 Therefore, I am not going to provide another python script.
+(I assume that one cannot swap to the same token twice except tokenB)